yunjunz/2022-Geolocation/README.md

 ## For Fattahi et al. (in prep)

-Note: please download the repository to see the embeded images.

 1. [Offset stack](offset_stack.ipynb) from ISCE/topsStack

 2. [Offset time-series](offset_timeseries.ipynb) from MintPy

 To do list:

-+ Get screenshots of different configurations on cuDenseOffsets.py, talk to Minyan, to make sure it's appropriate.

 + check IPF version number for those data.

 + Summarize the offset difference on different sub-swaths from azimuth offset and on linear features from range offset, with Sentinel-1 A and B mark.

-+ try the Sentinel-1 asc track 149 data on Chile (ascending on low geomagnetic latitude with strong iono) from Liang et al. (2019, TGRS).

-+ abs iono delay in meter and TECU

-+ abs tropo delay in dry and wet

-+